You need java to run this

 OUR PART

 We have been travelling to Cuba for many years and regularly tour the country.
-In the past 40 months, we've racked up over 16,000 km touring La Isla Grande (most recently in January and June 2005 and February-March 2006; October-November 2006 and November-December 2007; January-February 2009), meeting casa owners and taking pictures of their humble cuartos or outstanding coloniales, and churning out videos of la naturaleza, the pueblos, the poblacion and the ciudades.
+In the past years, we've racked up over 30,000 km touring La Isla Grande (most recently in January and June 2005 and February-March 2006; October-November 2006 and November-December 2007; January-February 2009; February-March 2011; February-April 2013, March-May 2014, 2016, 2017, 2019, etc), meeting casa owners and taking pictures of their humble cuartos or outstanding coloniales, and churning out videos of la naturaleza, the pueblos, the poblacion and the ciudades.

 We augment the lists by exchanging information with travellers and some of the 550 true visitors — on average per day to our sites — from around the globe.
 At home in Canada, we spend most of our time in front of a computer, answering e-mails, giving advice, researching, planning our next trip, feeding the cats and trying to make this site and its French-language version, www.particuba.net, as up-to-date as possible.